Ahmed-Basalib10/Volley_RecyclerView/README.md

 for best practice create RequestQueue using Singleton class.
 This makes the RequestQueue for all the activities

-Step 3: Create standrad request there are many requests:
+Step 3: Create standrad request there are many requests: you can create the type of request that you need

 3.1: String Request: